BBVA/MNA1/README.md

 ## Data sources

 The data is collected from a query to InfluxDB, which returns a JSON.
-This JSON is transformed to a Pandas DataFrame in order to analyze it in with more detail.o con mayor detalle.
+This JSON is transformed to a Pandas DataFrame in order to analyze it in with more detail

 ## User Behaviour Analytics